Amazon Kinesis: A Use Case

 Multiple networks can independently process the same stream as long as the stream has enough capacity.
 In this case, you should be sure to give each set of processors a unique table flag.

 KCL uses Amazon Dynamo DB in order to maintain its state.
-So, here a kinesis consumer fetches events from the stream in order of sequence numbers (assigned by Kinesis in an ascending order) and there by maintaining state on Dynamo DB in order to make sure that (i) no two consumers are listening on the same shard (ii) events do not get processed twice.
+So, here a kinesis consumer fetches events from the stream in order of sequence numbers (assigned by Kinesis in ascending order) and thereby maintaining state on Dynamo DB in order to make sure that (i) no two consumers are listening on the same shard (ii) events do not get processed twice.
 As shown in figure 3.0:

 The only problem that remained to solve was to deduplicate events.
 From Amazon’s documentation on the issue there can be two reasons for duplicates:

 - Producer Retries: One of the unexpected reasons can be network-related timeout after it makes a call to PutRecord.